 - Software management which is a repository of software files for providing the correct version of all system software.

 - Secure Remote access with OpenSSH which is a version of the SSH standard which uses a secure encryption mechanism and also grants the user the following categories of remote access

 - Encrypted storage for encrypting storage volumes with sensitive files.
 Users need to provide the decryption password to access an encrypted volume, which can be a temporary storage device or a system’s entire storage space.

 - File permission feature which determines how users access files and directory on a Linux OS.
 Depending on the types of permission granted for file access; users may or not be able to either read, write, or execute program files.

-- Use up to date antivirus software on your system for an added security layer against virus and malware infections
+- Use updated antivirus software on your system to add another security layer against virus and malware infections.

 - Use a VPN to secure and protect your data traffic and privacy.